 Events & Workshops

-ARPA-E is planning a workshop aimed at identifying transformational research and development opportunities for transportation network optimization.
+ARPA-E held a workshop aimed at identifying transformational research and development opportunities for transportation network optimization.

 The Summit brought together thought leaders from academia, business, and government to discuss cutting-edge energy issues and facilitate relationships to help move technologies into the marketplace.